By CalTrend’s Scholarship Winner

 At number 10 is Uncle Buck’s ride.
 What is it about John Candy and crappy cars?!
 While the ’80s fashion styles may be making a comeback, we’re pretty positive the Mercury Marquis Brougham’s backfiring death trap is better off left in the past.
 Uncle Buck has this car flagged as permanent second-hand embarrassment in our books.

 Better Off Dead’s 1967 Chevy Camaro SS (John Cusack)

 At number 9, from rebuild to race, an angsty John Cusack shows off a 1967 Chevy Camaro SS.
 Even if it was racing against a worthy ride, this car would still look pretty slick.
-This all-American muscle car is just the tough façade Cusack is hoping to portray.
-Whether the Camaro color choice was a metaphor for Cusack’s Better Off Dead outlook on life, or the bad-to-the-bone racing attitude; regardless, black was the right decision.
+This all-American muscle car is just the tough facade Cusack is hoping to portray.
+Was the Camaro color choice a metaphor for Cusack’s Better Off Dead outlook on life or the bad-to-the-bone racing attitude?
+Regardless, black was the right decision.

 Scarface’s Cadillac Series 62 Convertible (Michelle Pfeiffer)

 Next up at number 8 is the Cadillac Series 62 Convertible.
-When Michelle Pfeiffer refers to it as “somebody’s nightmare,” we can only assume she’s referring to the audacious tiger printed interior.
-While the color choice and over-the-top interior is a bit much for some, it fits perfectly for this coked-out, Cuban drug dealer in this 1980s classic, Scarface.
+When Michelle Pfeiffer refers to it as “somebody’s nightmare,” we can only assume she’s referring to the audacious tiger-printed interior.
+While the color choice and over-the-top interior are a bit much for some, it fits perfectly for this coked-out, Cuban drug dealer in this 1980s classic, Scarface.

 Magnum P.I Ferrari 308 GTS (Tom Selleck)